e-picas/mde-backup/Home.md

 That's true, many parsers already exist for Markdown syntax, in different coding languages and for different usages ...
 So why create a new one ?
 Just for fun ?

-No. As I often use the [Fletcher Penney](http://fletcherpenney.net/)'s [**Multi Markdown**](http://fletcherpenney.net/multimarkdown/) parser, a *Perl* version working in command line and with a full set of specific features (*such as glossary and bibliography notes, attributes in images, advanced HTML tables construction ...*), I was sad to not be able to use it naturally in my PHP applications.
+No. As I often use the [Fletcher Penney](http://fletcherpenney.net/)'s [**Multi Markdown**](http://fletcherpenney.net/multimarkdown/) parser, a *Perl* version working in command line and with a full set of specific features (*such as glossary and bibliography notes, attributes in images, advanced HTML tables construction ...*), I was sad not to be able to use it naturally in my PHP applications.

-So I took *the bull by the horn* (*french expression*) and decided to modify the extended original [Michel Fortin](http://michelf.com/)'s PHP version, [**Markdown Extra**](http://michelf.com/projects/php-markdown/extra/), to add all features of the Multi version.
+So I took *the bull by the horn* (*french expression*) and decided to modify the extended original [Michel Fortin](http://michelf.com/)'s PHP version, [**Markdown Extra**](http://michelf.com/projects/php-markdown/extra/), to add all interesting features of the Multi version.

 Please see the [Working Method](https://github.com/PieroWbmstr/Extended_Markdown/wiki/Working-Method) page to learn about this project structure and read the [Working Journal](https://github.com/PieroWbmstr/Extended_Markdown/wiki/Working-Journal) to follow this work, the choices I made and the difficulties I faced.

 ## Note about this wiki (*and me*)

 As I am french (*désolé*), I try to write documentation pages in understandable english ... but I probably make huge language errors.
-Please be kind enough to correct them or inform me about it ...
-And, finally, do not held against.
+Please be kind enough to correct them (*this wiki is public*) or inform me about it ...

 The most important is the meaning, not the writing (*although I'd rather write like Shakespeare*).